Why Scientific Peer Review is a Sham – Especially in Medicine

-Australian physicist Brian Martin elaborates in his excellent article Strategies for Dissenting Scientists:
+Australian social scientist Brian Martin elaborates in his excellent article Strategies for Dissenting Scientists:

 Certain sorts of innovation are welcome in science, when they fall within established frameworks and do not threaten vested interests.
 But aside from this sort of routine innovation, science has many similarities to systems of dogma.
 Dissenters are not welcome.
 They are ignored, rejected, and sometimes attacked.

 Electric universe researcher and Big Bang critic Wal Thornhill (a REAL scientist) stated plainly in our GFM Media interview that the peer review system amounts to censorship.
 Fellow independent scientist Gary Novak agrees scathingly:

 “Peer review is a form of censorship, which is tyranny over the mind.
 Censorship does not purify; it corrupts…There is a lot of junk science and trash that goes through the peer review process.”

 What do [scientists] have to gain by spending time helping an outsider?
 Most likely, the alleged discovery will turn out to be pointless or wrong from the standard point of view.
 If the outsider has made a genuine discovery, that means the outsider would win rewards at the expense of those already in the field who have invested years of effort in the conventional ideas.

 Herein lies the problem in moving science forward and shifting paradigms.
 A paradigm is only as malleable (or mutable) as the minds and egos invested in it.